 So great, right?
 I didn’t touch up the shadows in photoshop or anything, so you are seeing the shadows.
 In person though, it’s smooth and gorgeous.

-All in all, we are thrilled with our choices and now that we are past the hard part… we are enjoying this space!
+All in all, we are thrilled with our choices and thankful that we don’t have to worry about the drywall asbestos any longer!

 *Edited 06/20/17: I thought you might want to see the before/after of our kitchen.